dj1ch/minigotchi/README.md

 https://github.com/esp8266/Arduino

 - 80211Raw allows raw frames to be received and sent through an ESP8266 or ESP32 using C and C++ in an interesting and useful POC.
-This is used to send the *Pwnagotchi-like* packets/frames.
+This is used to send the *Pwnagotchi-like* frames.
 Most of the Minigotchi is built around this library.

 https://github.com/tht/80211Raw